tprasadtp/ubuntu-post-install/docs/tasks.md

 This will purge Unwanted packages from the system.

-- The packages mentioned in the list purge.list will be purged
+- The packages mentioned in the list purge.list or config yml will be purged
 - The format of the purge.list is similar to that of packages, one packages per line of the file and no comments or anything else.

 !!! warning